Aylorian/Search-and-Destroy-1.3.5/STATEMENT ON BEING FROZEN.md

 and not because S&D is doing something to your computer (as certain implementors would have you believe).

 I sincerely regret any inconvenience that my being frozen has caused, and look forward to continuing active work on S&D when I return.
-I hope this clears up any concerns or worries that anyone might have, given the comments that have been made In the meantime, any questions, concerns, comments, or other messages should be directed to my email, which can be found in my in-game finger info.
+I hope this clears up any concerns or worries that anyone might have, given some of the comments and insinuations that have been made.
+In the meantime, any questions, concerns, comments, or other messages should be directed to my email, which can be found in my in-game finger info.
 See you all after 19:42 (Aardwolf server time) on Friday, 10 August 2018.